 How Much Is a $1 Million Life Insurance Policy?

-On average, a 10-year term life insurance policy with $1 million in coverage will cost you $53 per month, while a 20-year term comes in at an average of $83 per month.
-Opting for a $1 million policy means higher monthly premiums than lower coverage amounts because insurers assume greater financial risk in the event of your passing.
+The average cost of a million dollar term life insurance policy that lasts for 10 years is around $53 per month, while a 20-year term with the same coverage amount comes in at an average of $83 per month.
+Opting for a $1 million life insurance policy cost means higher monthly premiums than lower coverage amounts because insurers assume greater financial risk in the event of your passing.

 Several factors can affect the monthly premium for a $1 million policy: